-Bayes’ theorem offers a great flexibility to model and stochastically search epistasis without enumerating all SNP combinations13.
-In BEAM, an early Bayesian tool for GWAS35, detection of interacting SNPs is equivalent to partitioning of independent SNPs (i.e. no LD) into predefined groups according to their posterior probabilities without explicitly testing interactions7,13.
-Improved BEAM methods use new variables to account for LD among SNPs and thus allow a full analysis of GWAS data7,36, but may benefit more from additional tests for interactions among SNPs partitioned in the target group6.
-Hybrid Bayesian methods appear to be able to improve detection of epistasis in GWAS37–39, e.g. combining the strengths of Bayesian framework and generalized linear model allows fast and stable tests of SNP or haplotype interactions while considering covariates, marginal effects and gene-environment interaction simultaneously38,40.
-Besides, the Bayesian model averaging approach may increase power of detection by averaging evidence from multiple plausible models given unknown actual interaction types41.
+Bayes’ theorem offers a great flexibility to model and stochastically search for epistasis without enumerating all SNP combinations13 (Supplementary information box S2).
+[Au: does this then come under the ‘exhaustive’ or ‘hypothesis-driven’ category?
+It seems to be neither] Based on a similar rational that the difference of inter-locus genotype frequency distributions between cases and controls may indicate interactions, an early Bayesian tool Bayesian epistasis association mapping (BEAM)35 partitions unlinked SNPs (i.e. SNPs not in LD) into three nonoverlapping groups (i.e. unassociated, associated by marginal effects and by joint effects) according to their posterior probabilities without explicitly testing interactions7,13.
+The BEAM framework has been improved to use new variables accounting for LD among SNPs and thus allow a full analysis of GWAS data7,36 and further extended to be applicable for quantitative traits via two-way Bayesian partitioning (i.e. partitioning SNPs and samples simultaneously).
+Nevertheless, additional explicit tests for interactions among SNPs partitioned in the jointly associated group at least may be useful to exclude potential false positive interactions6.
+Hybrid Bayesian methods appear to be able to improve detection of epistasis in GWASs37–39, e.g. combining the strengths of Bayesian framework and generalized linear model allows fast and stable tests of SNP or haplotype interactions while considering covariates, marginal effects and gene–environment interactions simultaneously38,40.
+Additionally, the Bayesian model averaging approach may increase power of detection by averaging evidence from multiple plausible models given unknown actual interaction types41.

-Data filtering methods
+Data-filtering methods

-An alternative hypothesis driven approach is to select a subset for interaction tests based on either existing biological knowledge (e.g. databases of pathways and protein-protein interactions5,24,42), or statistical features (e.g. marginal effects24 and SNP genotype frequencies43,44), or fast algorithms18,45–48.
-Methods based on variance heterogeneity among SNP genotypes can effectively select potentially interacting SNPs for quantitative traits but could miss SNPs that are interacting but have limited variance heterogeneity49,50.
-Besides the apparent speed advantage, filtering based methods can be better than exhaustive search in power because of much reduced multiple tests as well as functional interpretation when considering only functional SNPs.
-However, caution is recommended when applying filtering because of potential biases (either upwards or downwards) caused by limitations in the algorithms and existing knowledge that may be subject to publication bias4 and specific contexts51,52.
+Hypothesis-driven approaches aim to select a subset of SNPs for interaction tests based on either existing biological knowledge (e.g. databases of pathways and protein-protein interactions5,24,42), or statistical features (e.g. marginal effects24 and SNP genotype frequencies43,44), or fast algorithms18,45–48.
+Methods based on variance heterogeneity among SNP genotypes can effectively select potentially interacting SNPs for quantitative traits but could miss SNPs that are interacting but have limited variance heterogeneity and require further work to confirm either gene-gene or gene-environment interactions involved49,50.
+Besides the apparent speed advantage, filtering-based methods can have greater power than exhaustive searches because of much reduced multiple testing, as well as functional interpretation when considering only SNPs with putative biological connections to the trait.
+However, caution is recommended when applying filtering because of potential biases (either upwards or downwards) caused by limitations in the algorithms and existing knowledge that may be subject to publication bias4 and may be context-dependent51,52.
 Furthermore, it is debatable what threshold is appropriate after filtering as it might alter the null distributions of test statistics 53.

-Machine learning, data mining and other algorithms
+Artificial intelligence algorithms